Smiles of HOPE

 To learn more about Smiles of HOPE from the volunteer dentists, view this eight-minute video:

 The monthly clinic first began inside a mobile dental unit provided by Southeast Missouri State University, where De Arman is employed as Program Manager.
 Thanks to demand and donations, Smiles of HOPE has been able to move into the top floor of the Lighthouse Church.
 The clinic currently holds ten dentist chairs, including one chair on the first floor for any patients with mobility impairments.
 The clinic also holds a dedicated sterilization area and a locked medicine room.

 Patients either register online or through the mail.
-The cost of registration is $20; patients pay an additional $5 for all teeth that need to be pulled.
+The cost of registration is $20; patients pay an additional $5 for any tooth that needs to be pulled.
 On the fourth Saturday of each month, patients gather as early as 5:00 a.m. to be assessed and then treated around 9:00.
 Volunteers have reported that they've treated patients from as far away as Kentucky and even West Virginia.

 Smiles of HOPE is funded by patients' fees and fellow dentists' donations of equipment, most of which is state-of-the-art.